OMGtechy/swimps/.github/ISSUE_TEMPLATE/bug_report.md

 Did an error message appear?
 Were the results wrong?
 What didn't act as you expected?

 **What you expected to happen**
 No crash?
-Successfuly compilation?
+Successful compilation?
 Some parameter to do something different?

 **Reproduction steps**
 For example: